Domain AI, Not General AI: Why Vertical Models Are Winning in 2026

 1. Distribution.
 Your data isn't in the pretraining mix.
 Drug discovery, medical imaging, legal review, manufacturing QA — the enterprises with the richest datasets keep them private.
 A general model trained on the public internet has never seen the workflow you're trying to automate.
 Your fine-tuned vertical model has seen it 40,000 times.

 2. Ownership.
 A subscription to a frontier model is a rental.
 When the vendor reprices, deprecates, or shuts down, your workflow breaks.
-Vertical models built on open weights + your data are an asset on your balance sheet.
-Different risk profile entirely.
+Reviewed records and handoff files that stay with your team carry a different risk profile.

 3. Trust.
 Regulated teams need to explain every decision to an auditor.
 A frontier API gives you a completion and a usage bill.
-A vertical model you fine-tuned gives you a full evidence chain: training distribution, eval scores by case type, review history per decision, sign-off metadata.
-The auditor leaves satisfied.
+A vertical App Data app gives you the source context, eval scores where available, status notes, and handoff files.
+The auditor has a record to inspect.

 The playbook that keeps winning in 2026:

-• Turn real work into training signal.
-Reviewed decisions, approvals, corrections — every reviewed outcome becomes fine-tuning data on your distribution.
+- Turn real work into training signal.
+Reviewed work, approvals, corrections — every reviewed outcome becomes fine-tuning data on your distribution.

-• Keep the weights.
-When the engagement ends, you leave with a stronger model than you started with.
-Not a subscription.
-An asset.
+- Keep the record.
+When the engagement ends, you leave with source records, handoff files, and handoff terms.
+Not a subscription screenshot.
+An inspectable asset.

-This is the Domain Labs thesis.
-One hard step per lab — the one nobody wants to trust — gets standardized.
+This is the App Data thesis.
+One hard step per workflow — the one nobody wants to trust blindly — gets standardized.
 The workflow runs.
-The model learns.
-The enterprise owns.
+The review record persists.
+The enterprise keeps the work history.

 What to Watch in the Rest of 2026